 Names Inspired by Amelia

-It may have been worn by a saint in the early Middle Ages, but Amelia became fully established with royals in the eighteenth century.
+It may have been an early medieval saint's name, but Amelia became fully established with royals in the eighteenth century.
 It later became a popular Victorian choice among English-speakers.
 Amelia declined afterward, but it never completely went away.
 Amelia has been back in the American top 100 since 2004 and the top 10 since 2017.

 Amelia's popularity may turn some parents off, but there are many factors.
 It sounds frilly or girly, but namesakes such as aviator Amelia Earhart (1897-1937) prove otherwise.
-Alongside being both consistent in usage and old-fashioned in sound, Amelia has an array of nickname options such as Amy and Millie.
+Alongside being both consistent in usage and old-fashioned in sound, Amelia has an array of nickname options, including Amy and Millie.

-Parents seeking an alternative or sibling name for Amelia or mere fans of the name will enjoy this list of alternatives, all ranking below the top 100:
+Parents seeking an alternative (or sibling name) for Amelia and mere fans of the name will enjoy this list of alternatives, all ranking below the top 100:

 Adelaide